 Welding jobs, like any career, are not, outwardly, its downsides.
 However, one of the main disadvantages that prevent some would-be welders is the on-the-job hazards.
 These include burns, radiation, explosions, electric shock, and exposure to dangerous gases, in addition to the intrinsic dangers that come with operating in and around heavy machinery, like falls and other traumas.

 If you don’t like to make your hands dirty, welding is not for you.
 The job is physically demanding, often requiring you to carry and lift heavy loads and be on your toes for hours at a time.
-Many jobs in welding industry also include kneeling, crawling, stooping, and generally squeezing into tight spaces, usually in warm temperatures or outside, while revealing to the elements.
+Many jobs in the welding industry also include kneeling, crawling, stooping, and generally squeezing into tight spaces, usually in warm temperatures or outside, while revealing to the elements.

 Another challenge for complex types of welding is that it’s tough to handle the work conditions before you’re employed somewhere, which can make or demolish your level of job satisfaction.
 Having an executive who values safety and training, for example, will reduce the hazards and facilitate a more enjoyable workplace.